vuongducphuong/documentation/content/applications/sales/point_of_sale/restaurant.rst

 Restaurant features
 ===================

 Managing a restaurant or a bar comes with specific needs.
-The Point of Sale application provides various features that allow performing all the required tasks in such businesses.
+The Điểm bán hàng application provides various features that allow performing all the required tasks in such businesses.

 Once the POS is set to be used in a restaurant or a bar, you can: